gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/hslider.md

 # HSlider

 The `HSlider` control is a horizontal slider that allows the user to select a number from a range of numbers by dragging a marker along a track.
-It can display the current value, tick marks along the track, and can be styled in different visual variants (a standard slider, a progress-bar-like slider or an inline slider).
+It can display the current value, tick marks along the track, and can be styled in different visual variants (a standard slider, a progress-bar-like slider, an inline slider, a block slider or a ruler).

 <img src="img/hslider.png" width=300/>